PedroAlmeidaLimber/DevartProject/readme.txt

 1 - Open Project1.exe
 2 - Enter database directory(default = current directory + \DATABASE.FDB), username (default = SYSDBA) and password (default = MASTERKEY)
 3 - Click Connect
-4 - Click "Inc Register Devart" to use DevartFirebird config 5 - Click "Inc Register Firebird" to use Firebird config
+4 - Click "Inc Register Devart" to use DevartFirebird config → Found 4 - Click "Inc Register Devart" to use DevartFirebird config → Not Found

 !!IMPORTANT!!
-by clicking on "Inc Reg Devart" observe the transactions that will be active after the completion of the process
+by clicking on "Inc Reg Devart" observe the statements that will be active after the completion of the process